July 14th, 2022 | By: The Startups Team | Tags: Strategy

 After that paperwork is filed, the business owner must create an LLC operating agreement, which outlines the business structure.

-Finally, an employment identification number (EIN) needs to be obtained from the Internal Revenue Service (IRS).
+Finally, an employer identification number (EIN) needs to be obtained from the Internal Revenue Service (IRS).
+The Employer Identification number is essentially the social security number of a business.